michiganrobotics/grizzle2025/_pages/mabel.md

 2. This work is supported by [NSF](http://nsf.gov/), **the National Science Foundation.**
 3. [Description](#description) of MABEL and what is so [special](#features) about it?
 4. MABEL is planar and has no feet.
 [Why?](#planar)
 5. Brief statement of our [specific research objectives](#objectives).
-For a more global view, see [Current Projects](projects.html)
 6. Links to SolidWorks Cad files for the robot and much more [robot technical data](#robotdata) are available to the public for free because we are supported by the US National Science Foundation.
-7. For a laboratory tour or demo, see [lab tours](#tours).
-8. Our robotics work has been featured in Scientific American, Discover Magazine, The Economist, and much more.
+7. Our robotics work has been featured in Scientific American, Discover Magazine, The Economist, and much more.

 * * *